COPS-IITBHU/CSOC-2021-task-4-Express-Apis/README.md

 ### Setting up the project

 - Fork and clone this repo.
-- Go to project folder in terminal and run `npm install`, to install all dependencies.
+- Go the project folder in terminal and run `yarn` to install all dependencies.
+- Run `yarn connectDB`to connect to the DB.
-- Start the development server using `npm run dev`.
+- Start the development server using `yarn dev`.
 - Server should automatically reload and reflect your changes upon saving, if that doesn't happen quit the server using `ctrl+c` and restart development server.
+- Install postman/insomnia for processing the requests.

 ### Working
 The API which we had created for Task 1 is deployed at https://todo-app-csoc.herokuapp.com/.